wmariuss/wmariuss/README.md

 I like to build things with Cloud, SQL & NoSQL databases, containers and container orchestration, CI/CD, modern backend APIs, automation tools, microservices and nanoservices.

-I'm currently working in building DevOps tools and services that brings fast delivery, good quality and reliability for a software product.
+I'm currently working in building DevOps tools and services that brings fast delivery, high quality and reliability for a software product.

 You can find me: